fanbyprinciple/fanbyprinciple/README.md

 ### Hello! 😺

 Hello!
-I am passionate about Cyber security (OSCP done), Machine learning and AI.
+I am passionate about Cyber security, Machine learning and AI.
 Have been on the self starter road for some time.
-Started with trying to decipher the intricacies (also known as trial and error) of winapis.
-Recently feeling inquisitive about CTFs.
+Yet to stick to one thing.

-Looking to improve everyday. small step at a time.
+Looking to improve everyday.
+Small step at a time.

 📈 my github stats